immutant/immutant.org/news/2014-11-20-announcing-2-beta1.md

 tags: [ releases ]
 ---

-We're as happy as {{something}}
-to announce our second alpha release of *The Deuce*, Immutant **2.0.0-beta1**.
+We're as happy as {{something}} to announce *The Deuce's* transition from "alpha" to "beta": Immutant **2.0.0-beta1**.
+At this point, we feel pretty good about the stability of the API, the performance, and the compatibility with both WildFly 8 and the forthcoming WildFly 9.

-Big, special thanks to all our early adopters who provided invaluable feedback on alpha and our incremental releases.
+We expect a final release shortly after WF 9 is official.
+We would appreciate all interested parties to try out this release and submit whatever issues you find.
+And again, big thanks to all our early adopters who provided invaluable feedback on the alpha and incremental releases.

 ## What is Immutant?